 Select the right tools

 The secret to creating the best explainer videos is using the right explainer video software, app or online video maker tool.
-Let’s face it, without the correct tool; you can’t even start your video infographic.
+After all, without the correct tool; you can’t even start your video infographic.

 If you happen to be an artist or designer, then you may find Adobe After Effects your go-to program.
 However, if you’re looking for DIY tools that are easier to use, then you’ll want to check out one of these: